 - Identify and remove invasive and non-native plants

-- Collect plant survey data for a baseline study
+- Native plant identification and data collection for a baseline study

 - Lead and maintain the safety of volunteers and school groups on stewardship events